mnebus/micronaut-kafka-rest-app/README.md

 # Playing with Micronaut, Kafka, and REST

-This ([Groovy](https://groovy-lang.org)) microservice application is an experiment for me to get to know the Micronaut framework.
+This ([Groovy](https://groovy-lang.org)) microservice application is a POC/exercise for me to get to know the Micronaut framework.
 It features:
 - REST endpoint that accepts a topic and message as input and produces that message on the given topic
 - Kafka consumer that listens to all topics on the given cluster